 Could it be that our food is just so delicious that it’s hard to believe it can be part of a healthy diet?
 There are lots of theories about why our food started getting demonized but today I want to bust these myths by showing you how to enjoy tu comida favorita every day in a balanced way.

-Let’s start with the infamous tortilla!
+Let’s talk about the infamous tortilla!
 Tortillas have been getting a bad wrap for as long as I can remember.
 During an initial appointment with me, some of my patients will proudly tell me “I stopped eating tortillas” or “I swapped out tortillas for whole grain bread”.
 As if our bodies could tell the difference between 30 grams of whole-grain bread and 30 grams of corn tortillas.
 The truth is that our bodies need carbohydrates, especially complex carbohydrates that come from whole grains like corn tortillas and whole-grain bread.

 Tortillas can be part of a balanced diet and can be eaten daily.
 The key to making a nourishing meal is learning how to make it balanced.
 A balanced meal contains protein, carbohydrates, healthy fats, and lots of vegetables.
 Here are a few examples of nourishing and balanced meals that include tortillas:

-Corn Tortillas in a Balanced Meal:
+Corn Tortillas in a Balanced Meal

 Frijoles de la olla:

-• Carbohydrate: 2-3 corn tortillas
+- Carbohydrate: 2-3 corn tortillas

-• Protein: 1 cup frijoles de la olla
+- Protein: 1 cup frijoles de la olla

-• Veggies: 1 cup of pico de gallo with shredded cabbage
+- Veggies: 1 cup of pico de gallo with shredded cabbage

-• Healthy fats: avocado, queso fresco o cotija
+- Healthy fats: avocado, queso fresco o cotija

 Caldo de pollo:

-• Carbohydrate: 2-3 corn tortillas
+- Carbohydrate: 2-3 corn tortillas

-• Protein: 1-2 pieces of chicken
+- Protein: 1-2 pieces of chicken

-• Veggies: lots of chayote, carrots, calabacita
+- Veggies: lots of chayote, carrots, calabacitas

-• Healthy fats: Avocado
+- Healthy fats: Avocado

 How to Eat Healthy and Delicious